-When we collect your old Seljak Brand blanket, we send it to the mill for remanufacturing.
-The mill has a ragging machine which shreds factory floor offcuts and old blankets.
+When we collect your old Seljak Brand blanket, we send it to one of our mill partners for remanufacturing.
+The mills have ragging machines which shred factory floor offcuts and old blankets.
 This shredded resource is then combed out until the individual fibres are separated.
 The fibers are then prepared for spinning.
 The spinning machine effectively twists the fibres together to create yarn.
 As the fibre is twisted and spun, we use polyester for the short, shredded fibres to catch on to.
 The resulting yarn is then woven on a loom into the next Seljak Brand blanket.
-Voila!
+Voilà!

 Will Seljak Brand ever really close the loop with these blankets?
 That is, I plan to have this blanket for a long time and can’t imagine I’ll be sending it back to the mill anytime soon.

-By providing an end of life solution, Seljak Brand is taking the onus off you, the customer.
-We’re taking responsibility for what we’re putting on this Earth and have created a viable solution for what will happen when you no longer want the blanket.
+By providing an end of life solution, Seljak Brand is taking the onus off you, the customer to responsibly dispose of your blanket.
+Some customers have had their blankets chewed by a pet, or others might decide they just don’t want their blanket anymore.
+We’re taking responsibility for what we’re putting on the planet and have created a viable solution for what will happen when you no longer want the blanket.
 Remanufacturing ensures the blanket will retain its value, eliminate the need to use new, raw resources and reduce waste to landfill.

 Before providing an end-of-life solution, designing a product that doesn’t age in the eye of the customer and lasts a lifetime is the most sustainable way to make goods.
-Seljak Brand blankets have been made at a mill that has been manufacturing for 150 years.
+Seljak Brand blankets have been made in mills that have been manufacturing for decades.
 The quality is paramount to the integrity of the product, so we believe you can have your Seljak blanket for life if you take care of it.

 Fixing and repairing is also important ahead of remanufacturing.
 Only when the blanket has been repaired within an inch of its life is when it should go back to the mill for manufacturing.
 This is when we will close the loop by shredding the blanket to spin new yarn and weave more blankets.